Les plantes qui purifient l’air : choisir, placer, entretenir - Verdeia

 Should I mist?

 Optional.
-Prefer a tray of moist clay balls near tropicals to avoid excess water on the foliage.
+Prefer a tray of moist clay pebbles near tropical plants to avoid excess water on the foliage.

 What if I go away for the weekend?